Astra-API/slate/source/includes/schema/ask.md

 An ask represents the price at which a buyer is willing to purchase a financial instrument or asset in a trading market.
-ASTRA represents a bid through a `Bid` across all exchanges.ASTRA represents an ask through an `Ask` across all exchanges.
+Astra represents a bid through a `Bid` across all exchanges.Astra represents an ask through an `Ask` across all exchanges.

 |Name|Type|Required|Description|